BeezBeez/Windows-RoundedScreen/README.md

 # Windows-RoundedScreen
 A simple workaround to get a rounded screen corners on Windows

-Changes from BeezBeez-Orginal:
+changes from BeezBeez-orginal:
-- Hidden from alt+tab list
+- hidden from alt+tab list
+- made corners a bit smaller
 - added an appicon
 - upped the version number

-In the release, I included a command to quit the program as it has no UI.
+In the release, I included a command to quit the program, as it has no UI.